Three new and emerging invasive alien species are being targeted on the Agulhas Plain.

-A Flower Valley Conservation Trust alien clearing team is removing the species, working with the South African National Biodiversity Institute (SANBI).
+A Flower Valley Conservation Trust alien clearing team has worked to remove the species, partnering with the South African National Biodiversity Institute (SANBI).

-And residents of the Agulhas Plain are now asked to get involved: To contact Flower Valley Conservation Trust if you come across any of these three species.
+And even though the SANBI-funded project ended in March 2019, residents of the Agulhas Plain are still asked to get involved: To contact Flower Valley Conservation Trust if you come across any of these three species.